 Got lots of Java logs?
 Check out our tutorial on how to optimize and manage them.

 If you are using a supported framework, you have two options to configure APM logs in context to send your app's logs and linking metadata automatically to New Relic.
+One option is to manually configure a log extension that will decorate your logs and then you can forward them to yourself.
+The other option is to have the Java agent automatically handle decorating and forwarding of your logs.
 Supported frameworks for automatic logs in context include:

 - Logback 1.1 or higher

 - JUL (java.util.logging) JDK 8+

 - Dropwizard Logging (captured via Logback instrumentation, see know issue below)

 JBoss Logging delegates the local decorating functionality to the JUL instrumentation and thus can be completely comtrolled by the following two instrumentation modules:

 Known Issue With Dropwizard Logging

 By default, Dropwizard uses Logback for its logging backend.
 It also routes all java.util.logging, Log4j, and Apache Commons Logging usage through Logback.
 This routing behavior can lead to duplicate logs being reported to New Relic if the Java agent instruments one of these other logging libraries in addition to instrumenting Logback.